 To communicate with genuine understanding, try the following:

-• Reflective listening.
-Why did that person behave in a certain way?
-What did they feel?
+- Reflective listening.
+Consider why this person behaves in a certain way and what they feel.
 You may try to verbalize their feelings back to them to show that you have heard and understood them.

-• Accountability.
+- Accountability.
 It’s crucial to remember that you are always responsible for the effect your actions and words have on other people.
-Never shrink from this responsibility!
+Make sure to never shrink from this responsibility!

 3. Be Patient

-Patience in communication encourages active listening and empathy.
-You listen to someone’s message and try to understand it even if you’re angry or frustrated.
+Patience in communication stimulates active listening and empathy.
+You listen to someone’s idea and try to understand it even if you’re angry or bitter.
 Doing it will also prevent you from making hasty decisions.

-• Don’t interrupt the speaker.
-Let them finish before asking any questions or expressing your opinion.
-It will allow you to understand your opponent better and adjust your communication accordingly.
+- Don’t interrupt the speaker.
+Let them finish before asking questions or commenting.
+Doing so will promote better understanding of your opponent and allow you to adjust your response accordingly.

-Does this skill sound challenging to master?
-Practice is key.
-Over time, it will become your second nature!
+If this skill sounds challenging to master, remember that practice is vital.
+Over time, it will become second nature!

 4. Maintain a Positive Attitude

 It’s simple.
-We all love to communicate with a positive person.
-So, it’s best to try and be one.
-With an optimistic approach, communication issues are much easier to resolve!
+Everyone loves to communicate with a positive person, so it’s best to try to be one.
+With an optimistic approach, communication issues are much easier to resolve.

 To improve your attitude, try the following:

-1. Practice positive self-talk.
-Do you get overwhelmed with negative thoughts that run through your head?
-Try to replace them with positive affirmations and repeat them daily.
+- Practice helpful self-talk.
+Do you get overwhelmed by negative thoughts?
+Try replacing them with positive affirmations and repeating them daily.

-3. Watch for triggers.
+- Watch for triggers.
 Pay attention to people or situations that provoke a string of negative thoughts.
-What can you change?
-What can be avoided?
+Try to change and avoid whatever you can.

 5. Be Open-Minded